Yasmani Grandal Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to give up 93 home runs (one per game), the third-fewest in baseball.
+- Braves pitchers combine to give up the second-fewest home runs in baseball (94 total, one per game).

+- Allard (0-0) takes the mound for the Braves to make his third start this season.

-- The righty's most recent appearance was on Saturday against the Tampa Bay Rays, when he tossed 6 1/3 scoreless innings while allowing four hits.
+- His most recent appearance was in relief on Sunday when the lefty tossed one inning against the Tampa Bay Rays, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.